-Detailed shallow soil and seabed sediment information for the OWF array indicated that much of the Study Site comprised predominantly muddy sand sediments, though concentrations of gravel and coarse sand was noted in the northern and eastern sectors corner.
-Moreover, till/Diamicton (i.e. mixed sediments) were also widespread across in smaller areas across the Study Site.
+Detailed shallow soil and seabed sediment information for the eastern OWF array indicated that much of the Study Site comprised predominantly sandy sediments, though concentrations of gravel and coarse sand were noted in its western sector.
+Moreover, mixed sediments were also scattered in smaller areas in the central sector of the Study Site.

-In addition, an analysis of publicly available data through the European Marine Observation and Data Network indicated that seabed sediments within the export cable corridors are likely to traverse areas of sand and muddy sand - with rock at the northern landfall point only.
+In addition, an analysis of publicly available data through the European Marine Observation and Data Network indicated that seabed sediments within the western OWF array are likely to comprise mixed and coarse sediments, whilst the export cable corridors are likely to traverse areas of sand and muddy sand.